"No need to say that we have bad planes." Pilot assessed the reduction in the range of the MC-21

 Vladimir Popov, military pilot and retired Major General

 We have such tolerances that the metal wall should be thicker and the strength should be higher.
 Designers usually lay down a force of 5-7 times, or even 10 times.
 Therefore, we get some structures or aircraft in general heavier.
-This must be known and not say that we have bad planes or we don’t know how to do something.
+This must be known and not say that we have bad planes or we don't know how to do something.
 The ideology of the approach is different.
-And the schools are engineering, technological — different for us.
+And the schools are engineering, technological — different from us.

 Vladimir Popov, military pilot